Healthcare in Russia: Occupational health

 After the dissolution of the Soviet Union, the level of occupational morbidity in Russia has been lower than in most industrial countries.
 These levels are explained by a complex set of socioeconomic and psychosocial problems: an insufficient number of specialists in occupational medicine and the low level of their education; inadequate medical regulations for conducting mandatory medical examinations and for diagnosis and registration of occupational diseases; the economic dependence of the medical organizations from the employer during the procedure of mandatory medical examinations; and fear of a worker losing his or her job.
 Due to the aforementioned reasons, the officially registered occupational morbidity rate in the Russian Federation for many decades (1990–2010) ranged from 1.0 to 2.5 cases per 10,000 employees.
 For modern Russia it is typical to have huge differences in occupational morbidity rates among various industries, ranging from 0.02 per 10,000 workers in wholesale and retail to 30 per 10,000 workers in mining.

 More than 90% of all newly diagnosed occupational diseases are found in 4 industries:

-All the other procents are shared between construction, production, and dispensation of electricity, gas and water, health care, fisheries and fish farming.
+All the other percents are shared between construction, production, and dispensation of electricity, gas and water, health care, fisheries and fish farming.
 Detailed numbers are introduced in the Graph 2.

 Occupational morbidity rates in the Russian Federation over the past few decades have declined, despite the continued increase in the proportion of jobs with poor working conditions.
 It can be assumed that with the current system of diagnosis and registration of occupational diseases, the level of occupational morbidity will continue to decline.